stolostron/rhacm-docs/about/quick_start.md

 ## Manage clusters

 You are now ready to create and import clusters.
-From your hub cluster, you can create clusters to manage and view cluster information.
+From your hub cluster, you can create clustersn from other Kubernetes services to manage, and you can view cluster information.

 1. See [Creating a cluster](../manage_cluster/create.md) to learn about the types of managed clusters you can create.
 When you create a managed cluster, the new managed cluster imports automatically.